JosephMcGrath/notebooks/metadata/metadata-mooc1-organizing-information.md

 ## [1-12: The map is not the territory](https://www.youtube.com/watch?v=gqtuUie03wY)

+This lecture points out that the relationship between metadata and the thing it describes is a simplification.
+This relationship is similar to the relationship between maps and the real world.
+It's a massive simplification but it is a *very useful* simplification that lets us work with a large and complex space and the features may be selected or muted depending on the context.

+The same is also true of the relationship between a vocabulary and natural language.

+> The map is not the territory but the map is more useful under certain conditions.

 ## [1-13: Purposes of Metadata](https://www.youtube.com/watch?v=rxm5pH_e6pE)

+Metata isn't always describing the features of a thing, but is the structure of a thing or what you can do with it.
+The three main categories of metadata here are:

+* Descriptive - Information about a resource,
+    * E.g. title, author, published date, file format
+* Structural - Information on how a resource is organised,
+    * Often describing compound objects (e.g. book, chapters, sections, pages),
+    * Provides a map of the structure / organisation of the resource,
+* Administrative - How an object should be stored / cared for,
+    * E.g. copyright / IP, access, origin (*provenience*),
+    * Subcategories are *Rights* and *Preservation*,

+And also subcategories, but that's later.

 ## [1-14: Important distinctions](https://www.youtube.com/watch?v=uQ2dd2L25yc)

+Important distinctions for metadata:

+* Level - item or collection,
+    * Some semantics here (is a book an item or a collection of chapters or pages),
+* Embedded or linked: Is the metadata in the object,
+    * E.g. the copyright page in a book vs a card catalog,
+* Human or machine readable,
+    * Not a hard distinction (e.g. HTML can be readable),

 ## [1-15: Metametadata](https://www.youtube.com/watch?v=5HXah6IMyq8)